treemorse/farteam/README.md

 1. For freelancers with specific skills
 2. For all types of freelancers

-After conducting an analysis among the platforms of the first group, no eye-catching fitness-oriented freelance websites were found.
-Fitness instructors who are unable to work at a gym mainly take orders on platforms from the second group.
-Since th
+After conducting a research among the platforms of the first group, no eye-catching fitness-oriented freelance websites were found.
+Fitness instructors who are unable to work at a gym, mainly take orders on platforms from the second group.
+Since these platforms don’t belong to a certain category, there is no need in verifying the freelancers' professional skills before giving access to the platforms' services.

 <a name="primp"></a>